 - Watch for opening car doors or other road hazards, such as potholes.

 Our team hopes that this information helps you and your family kick the school year off right!
 However, we also recognize that accidents do happen when you least expect them to.
-If you or a loved one is injured due to another person’s negligence, Bertoldo, Baker, Carter & Smith is here to advocate on your behalf so you can focus on recovering together.
+If you or a loved one is injured due to another person’s negligence, Bertoldo, Baker, Carter, Smith & Cullen is here to advocate on your behalf so you can focus on recovering together.

 Injured during back-to-school season?
 Contact our Las Vegas personal injury attorneys at (702) 505-8115 to learn more about your legal options in a free, no-obligation consultation.